villares/arc_tangents_and_bezier_studies/README.md

 ![sketch_2020_09_26a](https://raw.githubusercontent.com/villares/sketch-a-day/master/2020/sketch_2020_09_26a/sketch_2020_09_26a.gif)
 > from sketch-a-day project, [sketch_2020_09_26a](https://github.com/villares/sketch-a-day/tree/master/2020/sketch_2020_09_26a)

+These repository contains the product of my studies trying to work with arcs, bezier approximations of arcs, with Processing Java, p5js, but mostly with Processing Python mode and py5 (http://py5.ixora.io).

 I have added very little new ideas here, most of my findings & previous studies were moved into the `PRIOR_ART` folder, I tried to attribute stuff with links.
 Please note that the most recent (and maybe unstable?) version of the Python functions shown here are kept at this other repository: [github.com/villares/villares](https://raw.githubusercontent.com/villares/villares/master/arcs.py).
 You will probably want to get [`arcs.py`](https://raw.githubusercontent.com/villares/villares/master/arcs.py) and [`line_geometry.py`](https://raw.githubusercontent.com/villares/villares/master/line_geometry.py) it depends on.

 ### Bezier approximation of an arc

-The `b_arc` function can be used inside `beginShape()`/`endShape()` as a kind of "arcVertex" (which doesn't exist).
+Processing *PShape* insfrastructure does not contain a fuction for embeding an arc in a larger polyline shape.
+The `b_arc` function provided here can be used inside `beginShape()`/`endShape()` as a kind of "arcVertex" (which doesn't exist).
 It follows mostly the Processing `arc` signature, but does not include PIE and CHORD modes.
 You can find demos at:

   - [`b_arc`](/villares_bezier_arc_aproximation/villares_bezier_arc_aproximation.pyde) Processing Python mode (also works with [pyp5js](berinhard.github.io/pyp5js) and [py5](http://py5.pixora.io))
   - [`b_arc`](/villares_bezier_arc_aproximation_java/villares_bezier_arc_aproximation_java.pde) Processing Java